 Hunto is the backbone of the street art explosion in trendy Shoreditch and has huge projects across London.
 Look up, and you will find his art in the highest, unapproachable places, staying true to his graffiti days.

 “It is not a big challenge for me to paint on the body, it’s just a little different because I don’t use my spray cans as usual.”

 Hunto’s art is an ongoing exploration of the intertwined themes of eroticism and human relationships and using skin as a blank canvas is an extension to his visual language.

 “It is nice to follow the curves and forms of the human body.
 It’s like designing garments to wear, making the body interact with something.”

-Hunto’s unique style is able transgress across any medium, with the body form bringing his visions to life.
+Hunto’s unique style can transgress across any medium, with the body form bringing his visions to life.